PyAbel/PyAbel/doc/transform_methods/daun.rst

 When to use it
 --------------

-This method with default parameters (0th order, 0 regularization parameter) is identical to the :doc:`“onion peeling” <onion_peeling>` method, but can also be used for the forward transform.
+This method with default parameters (0th degree, 0 regularization parameter) is identical to the :doc:`“onion peeling” <onion_peeling>` method, but can also be used for the forward transform.